hellt/nuxctl/README.md

 * `template`: ID of the _base template_.
 You can get this ID by checking the JSON response via the Developers Console.
 For instance, [this is the list](https://pastebin.com/5ZpKQcfZ) of ID-Name pairs for the templates available by the date of 2018-08-11.
 * `sshKeys`: put a name and the public key that you want to use with this lab.
 Multiple keys can be provided.

+> **IMPORTANT:** the public key should have been added to your NuageX profile before you use it in the lab definition file `nuxctl`.
+If you see that your lab is queued for creation by `nuxctl`, but nothing is seen in the web ui, then first check your key, make sure that it is pasted in full.

 ### Services
 In the Services block you can define the port-forwarding rules that will be configured within your lab.